Uncharted 2: Among Thieves: PlayStation Home

 In PlayStation Home, the PlayStation 3's online community-based service, Naughty Dog has released a themed game space for Uncharted 2, developed by Outso.
 This makes the second game space to be released from Naughty Dog, the first being the game space for Uncharted: Drake's Fortune.
 This space is called "Nepalese Village" and features the mini-games Mask Mayhem, Torch Race, and Fortunate Thieves with rewards.
 There's also an Uncharted 2 Blog that lets users access the Uncharted 2 blog.
-It was released on October 23, 2009 in the European and North American versions of PlayStation Home.
+It was released on October 23, 2009, in the European and North American versions of PlayStation Home.
 In the video on the PlayStation blog, Jack Buser, the director of Home for SCEA, describes the mini-game, Fortunate Thieves, as being a "full-on, interactive mini-MMO".
 The Uncharted series is the first game series to have a game space for both games of the series in Home.

 Between the hours of 8 am PT on November 5 and 12 pm PT on November 6, there was a contest in the North American Home (in which only U.S. citizens could participate), where users could win the Uncharted 2: Among Thieves – Fortune Hunter Edition.
 Between those times, users went to the Uncharted 2 space and played the "Mask Mayhem" mini-game.
 The user who placed first on the Uncharted 2 space's leader board won a copy of the Fortune Hunter Edition.
 Users had another chance to win the Fortune Hunter Edition in the Uncharted 2 space between the times of 8 am PT November 20 and 12 pm PT November 21.
 Between those times, users had to try to get in first place on the "Fortunate Thieves" mini-game leader board to win the Fortune Hunter Edition.
 The user who placed first on the Fortunate Thieves leader board won the Fortune Hunter Edition.
 Users had one final chance to win the Fortune Hunter Edition from 8 am PT December 18 to 12 pm PT December 21.
 Users had to play the "Torch Race" mini-game and be first on its leader board in the Uncharted 2 space.

-An Uncharted apartment was released in May 6, 2010 for European and North American versions of PlayStation Home called the "Uncharted Fortune Hunter's Apartment".
+An Uncharted apartment was released on May 6, 2010, for European and North American versions of PlayStation Home called the "Uncharted Fortune Hunter's Apartment".
 Uncharted themed costumes have also been released in Home.
 The apartment was released on May 27 in the Asian version.

+Compilation

+In 2015, Uncharted 2: Among Thieves was released as part of Uncharted: The Nathan Drake Collection for the PlayStation 4.
+Other games included in the compilation are Uncharted: Drake's Fortune and Uncharted 3: Drake's Deception.
+There are several changes in elements of the gameplay, including the shooting and grenade mechanics, some controls, and the camera schemes.
+In-game cutscenes were overhauled to improve lighting, visuals, and character models, while online leaderboards and motion blur were introduced.
+The Nathan Drake Collection contains only the single-player story modes, with all multiplayer content absent.